-If you are a business owner with a technical hat then it’s most likely that you have spent some hours coding and building your product and close to none on WordPress marketing.
+If you are a business owner with a technical hat, then it’s most likely that you have spent some hours coding and building your product and close to none on WordPress marketing.
 But in order for your product to actually get to meet its customers, you’ll also have to learn how to market your software product.

-Since it’s well known that users will more likely choose products that meet their needs compared with the ones that meet their wants, I would recommend to document your product and research the market, before start building it.
-The light bulb above your head might glow so bright to make everyone blind, but it’s your job to bring value and innovation, packed together with the product.
+Since it’s well known that users will more likely choose products that meet their needs compared with the ones that meet their wants, we would recommend documenting your product and research the market before starting to build it.
+The light bulb above your head might glow so bright that it makes everyone around you blind, so it’s your job to bring value and innovation, packed together with the product itself.

-Since I know marketing can be time-consuming and a small business or a solopreneur doesn’t necessarily have the luxury of spending time experimenting with different marketing activities, it’s important to know that there are actionable tactics that you can apply to grow your product.
-Because, if you don’t start taking the word about your product, out into space, there are a few chances that anybody will do it.
+WordPress marketing can be time-consuming and small businesses or solopreneurs don’t necessarily have the luxury of spending time experimenting with different marketing tools and activities.
+It’s essential to know that there are actionable tactics that you can apply to grow your product.
+Because if you don’t start spreading the word about your product, there are small chances that somebody else will do it.

-Therefore, I’ve prepared below, a roadmap with 10 simple and actionable marketing tactics that are good to follow when you start marketing your product.
+Therefore, we’ve prepared below a roadmap with ten actionable and straightforward WordPress marketing tactics that you can follow when you start marketing your WordPress software product.

-If you’re just starting out, you may consider leveraging a freemium model for WordPress.org, as an MVP (Minimum Viable Product).
-An MVP can add value to your product, and more than that, people usually love free things and test them before making a purchase.
-Your product doesn’t have to be the final version, with all the features available, but instead a small version that responds to basic needs and works well from all the points of view.
+If you’re just starting, you may consider leveraging a freemium model for WordPress.org as an MVP (Minimum Viable Product).
+An MVP can add value to your product, and more than that, people usually love free things and prefer testing them before making a purchase.
+Your product doesn’t have to be the final version, with all the features available, but instead an initial version that responds to basic needs and works well from all the points of view.

-- improve the SEO efforts for your premium version with links to the main site, documentation, and support;
+- improve the SEO efforts for your premium version with links to your site, documentation, and support;

 - make the free version of your product more discoverable, when users search for plugins directly in the WordPress dashboard;

-As I previously said, almost every customer would like to see how a particular product works before making a purchase decision.
-They’ll most likely want to check if that product solves their unique problem, without generating new ones in the process, see how simple or complex it is to use and sure and compare it with other products.
+As we previously said, almost every customer would like to see how a particular product works before making a purchase decision.
+They’ll most likely want to check if that product solves their unique problem without generating new ones in the process, see how simple or complex it is to use, and compare it with other products.

-That’s why offering a demo or trial for your product may be a great idea and make sense for your business.
-It will help you convert not only with a more compelling offer but also align your product more closely to the buyer’s needs or wishes more closely.
+That’s why offering a demo or trial for your product may be a great idea and might make a lot of sense for your business.
+This can help you convert not only with a more compelling offer but also align your product with the buyer’s needs or wishes more closely.
 Consider creating a pop-up and adding it to your landing page using a tool like OptinMonster.
 You can use the OptinMonster pop-ups or widgets to encourage people to try out the demo or sign up for the trial.
 Doing so can help you with lead generation which is a great way to start building your email list using Mailchimp.

-Now, choosing one way or another, it depends on the type of product, sales cycle, target audience and what fits the best with your business.
+Now, choosing one way or another depends on the type of product, sales cycle, target audience, and what fits the best with your business.
 Performing A/B testing is always a good idea.
-But, in case you are thinking to run a demo site, we recommend you to go through this tutorial about “How to create a WordPress demo site“.
+But, in case you are thinking of running a demo site, we recommend you go through this tutorial on how to create a WordPress demo site.

-Another useful tip you can use to upsell your product is to have a custom section dedicated to the premium one.
+Another useful tip you can use to upsell your product is to have a custom section on your free version dedicated to the premium one.
 From there, you’ll be able to send the users to a specific landing page where you can present the available pro features.
-This channel will give you access to all existing users of the free version of your plugin and display the information on the Basic Information Page, as soon as they activate it.
+This channel will give you access to all existing users of the free version of your plugin and display the information on the Basic Information Page as soon as they activate it.

 Another way to market your software product is by building connected products.
-This may require some time and effort, to find particular user problems of needs, but it sure pays its effort.
-As an example, we’ve built several connected WordPress plugins that work both ways: as a standalone plugin that can be downloaded from the WordPress plugin directory and also as an add-on for one of our plugins.
+This may require some time and effort to find particular user problems of needs, but it sure pays off.
+As an example, we’ve built several connected WordPress plugins that work both ways: as stand-alone plugins that can be downloaded from the WordPress plugin directory, and also as add-ons for one of our main plugins.

 Client Portal – Private User Pages and Login

-One of them is Client Portal – Private User Pages and Login, a plugin that creates private pages for your website users that only an administrator can edit.
-At first, this was promoted as a standalone plugin on the WordPress plugin directory and when it reached its maturity, we also built an add-on page for Profile Builder.
+One of them is Client Portal – Private User Pages and Log in, a plugin that creates private pages for your WordPress site users that only an administrator can edit.
+It started as a stand-alone plugin on the WordPress plugin directory, and when it reached its maturity, we also added it to the add-ons page for Profile Builder.

-Similar to Client Portal, we also built Passwordless Login, a modern way of logging into your WordPress site without the use of a password and promoted it both ways.
+Similar to Client Portal, we also built Passwordless Login, a modern way of logging into your WordPress site or WooCommerce store without the use of a password and promoted it both ways.

 Profile Builder and Paid Member Subscriptions

-Another way of pitching your product is by cross-promotion between two different plugins that are well integrated together.
-Here, we’ve also done some experiments by pitching Profile Builder inside Paid Member Subscriptions plugin.
+Another way of pitching your product is by cross-promotion between two different plugins that integrate seamlessly.
+Here, we’ve also done some experiments by integrating Profile Builder with the Paid Member Subscriptions plugin.

-Promote your product by adding it to Plugin / Theme Directories
+Promote your product by adding it to Plugin or Theme Directories

-The action of listing your product (plugin or theme) to various directories can have a lot of benefits.
-First, this can bring you more exposure and boost your traffic (some of the existing WordPress Product Directories have daily visits), it builds up credibility, authority and it shows to everyone that you are well-known around the community and represent a trustworthy company.
+The action of listing your software product (plugin or theme) to various directories can have a lot of benefits.
+First, this can bring you more exposure and boost your traffic (some of the existing WordPress Product Directories have daily visits), since it builds up credibility and authority.
+This shows everyone that you are well-known around the community and represent a trustworthy company.
 An SEO plugin like Yoast SEO can help you with this.

-And, finally adding your product to these directories bring new users and probably clients to your website.
+And finally, adding your product to these directories has the potential to bring new users and probably clients to your WordPress website.

 One good example of such a directory is WPlift Directory.
-For a one-off price of $49 you can permanently list your theme or plugin on WPLift where it is searchable and discoverable by tag and category.
+For a one-off price of $49, you can permanently list your theme or plugin on WPLift, where it is searchable and discoverable by tag and category:

 Email influencers, industry experts, and bloggers